yvoronoy/awesome-english/readme.md

 ### Live Radio Stations

-Online radio stations is one of the best and most effective ways to improve your English listening skills, while also getting accustomed to the speed and tone of native English speakers.
+Online radio stations are a great way to improve your English listening skills and get used to the speed and tone of native speakers.

 - [NPR](http://www.npr.org/) - National american radio with transcripts.
 - [Fox News Talk](http://tunein.com/radio/FOX-News-Talk-s20431/) - News New York radio station.